BOCHK Science and Technology Innovation Prize FAQs

 E-5 Does the nominee have to be a Hong Kong permanent resident?

-No. There is no restriction on whether the nominee is a permanent resident of Hong Kong.
+No. There is no such a restriction.
+We hold each nomination in the highest regards, and as such, we encourage all nominations regardless of the nominee(s)’ country of origin, background , religious belief or social status.
 But please note that one of the nomination requirements is that technological innovation or scientific research work that is subject of an award should have been primarily completed in Hong Kong.

-How do I choose if my nominated research spans more than one eligible field?
+F-1 How do I choose if my nominated research spans more than one eligible field?
 Can I select multiple fields?

 F-2 What documents are required for the nomination?

-We require personal information about the nominator(s) and nominee(s), nomination reasons (e.g. nominated scientific and technological innovation achievements, transformation of the achievements, social and economic benefit, and value of science and technology innovation), two third-party letters of recommendation, nominee’s curriculum vitae and a list of best ten pieces of work with reference linking (including but not limited to publications and patents).
+We require personal information about the nominator and nominee(s), nomination reasons, two third-party letters of recommendation, nominee(s)’ curriculum vitae and a list of best ten pieces of work with supporting materials.

 F-3 What level of detail should the nomination form contain?